runnerty/runnerty/docs/executors.md

 The `id` is the name given for the executor configuration.
 Note that we could have all the differents configuratios that we want for the same executor.
 The `type` is the name of the executor.

 In the processes are set the variable properties (params) for the executor.
-This is an example of the usage of the @runnerty/executor-shell in a process
+This is an example of the usage of the @runnerty-executor-shell in a process

 ```json
 {